-ED.884.810 Supervised Clinical Practicum in Reading I
+ED.884.810 Supervised Clinical Practicum I for Reading Certificate Students

-The first practicum (884.810) is a midpoint program experience of Reading Specialist candidates and a capstone experience students enrolled in reading certificates.
+The practicum for advanced reading education certificate students (884.810) is a capstone experience of students enrolled in reading certificates.
 Candidates demonstrate abilities to translate literacy education research into practice.
-The overarching intent of Practicum 1 is to develop literacy education leaders while refining candidates' knowledge and applications of research.
+The overarching intent of Practicum I is to develop literacy education leaders while refining candidates' knowledge and applications of research.
 Coursework centers on actual work with children and allows JHU candidates to provide evidence of their mastery of reading education skills and strategies.
 (3 credits)